 What is milk paint?

-The great thing about milk paint is that it’s not only easy to use and perfect for updating and renovating furniture.
-It’s also eco-friendly, as it’s made from 100 per cent natural ingredients.
+The great thing about milk paint is that it’s not only easy to use and perfect for updating and renovating furniture, it’s also – like limewash paint – an eco paint made from 100 per cent natural ingredients.
 These ingredients include milk protein, clay, lime and pigment.
 Plus, as it’s water-based it’s non-toxic so is safe to use around children and in kids' bedrooms, playrooms and nurseries.

 Another benefit is that it dries really quickly, making any DIY project achievable in little time.